 Basic cat behaviours and social skills are learned from their mother and litter mates at a very young age.
 The rest is learned through experience and environment.

 Many solo cats learn to adapt to their human families' behaviours, but adding a new cat to the mix can allow your cat to express more cat behaviours.
 A second cat can help to teach your cat some feline social cues that may have been forgotten since they were last with their siblings.

 Lazy cats can benefit from a sibling relationship too.
 Kitty playtime can encourage more physical activity, even in fat or lazy cats.
 Activity can range from low-impact wrestling to more lively games of chase or racing.

 Cats love to groom themselves, but they groom each other too.
-Cats that don’t have the best self-grooming skills can benefit from a partner that will either pick up the slack or show them how to groom better.
+Cats that don’t have the best self-grooming skills can benefit from a partner who will either pick up the slack or show them how to groom better.

-Will Getting a Second Cat Help My Cat?
+Getting a Second Cat

 If you are concerned that your cat is lonely, then getting a second cat might seem like the right thing to do, but despite the benefits above, a second cat isn’t always the best choice for every home.
 The addition of another cat could enrich your first cat's environment, but in some cases, it could cause problems.

 As a solitary species, domestic cats don’t need a sibling to be happy, and some cats would prefer to stay an only fur child.
 Your cat's temperament will be a good indicator of whether or not a new cat would be well received in your home.

 Here are some of the negative consequences you could see with the addition of a new cat:

 If your goal in getting a second cat is to help curb some naughty cat behaviours, you run the risk of having twin disasters.
 Often when cats get along well, they enjoy the same activities, and you may have the misfortune of your mischievous cats teaming up and doing more damage then they could do alone.